micbay/RaceTimerAndController/README.md

 ## Proximity Sensing
 >**IR proximity sensing** - Several types of infrared proximity sensing ICs and integrated boards exist that can be used to provide a single pin response.
 This link is an example of [Arduino integration of IR proximity sensor](https://www.factoryforward.com/ir-proximity-sensor-arduino/), and here is an example of a [Sharp GP2Y0D805Z0F implemented into a slot car track](https://blog.tldnr.org/2020/05/08/slot-car-lap-counter/).

 >**Ultrasonic Proximity** - These do not come with integrated driving electronics as often as many IR sensor modules, so usually require additional pins to be driven than a single Nano can provide.
-However, if using a Mega2560 or other additional circuitry to drive the sensor, an ultrasonic trancever module's output can be used as a lane trigger.
+However, if using a Mega2560 or other additional circuitry to drive the sensor, an ultrasonic tranceiver module's output can be used as a lane trigger.

 ## **Example Integration - Converting Mechanical Lap Counter**
 In my case I have a mechanical lap counter that I added two paper clips to act as contacts, creating a triggering connection every time the mechanical switch in the track is flipped.
 It's easy to bend the paperclips such that they have a nice, relatively long, solid contact period.